tthorntone/AdNauseam-Wiki/Blocking-mode:-very-easy-mode.md

 - Very low likelihood of web pages being broken.
 - Web pages will load faster than if using no blocker at all.
-- Privacy exposure reduction is only incidental.
+- Privacy exposure reduction is rather incidental.

 ##### How to enable this mode